young-geng/CQL/README.md

 # SimpleSAC
-A simple and modular implementation of the [Soft Actor Critic](https://arxiv.org/abs/1812.05905) algorithm in PyTorch.
+A simple and modular implementation of the [Conservative Q Learning](https://arxiv.org/abs/2006.04779) and [Soft Actor Critic](https://arxiv.org/abs/1812.05905) algorithm in PyTorch.

 ## Installation